Dylan-Padilla/Ecology_and_Evolution_2022_5/README.md

 DATA-SPECIFIC INFORMATION FOR: qgis_data.csv

-1. Number of variables: The dataset consist of a data frame containing 9802 observations and 12 variables for nocturnal species.
+1. Number of variables: The dataset consists of a data frame containing 9802 observations and 12 variables for nocturnal species.

 2. Number of cases/rows: 9802 observations